 Although we speak and hear about infertility a lot, it isn’t just caused by one particular issue.
-Infertility can be caused by a number of factors.
-Today we take a deeper look into some of the causes of infertility in women as the number of people experiencing fertility issues in Ireland and all over the world is on the rise.
+A number of factors can be the causes of Female Infertility.
+Today we take a deeper look into some of the causes of Female Infertility as the number of people experiencing fertility issues all over the world is on the rise.

 Ovulation problems occur when eggs do not mature enough or when the ovaries fail to release a mature egg.
 Ovulation issues are extremely common in women who are experience fertility problems.
 Some symptoms of ovulation problems include infrequent periods, unusually light or unusually heavy periods.

 Endometriosis occurs when tissue in the uterus, grows outside of the uterus.
 Symptoms of endometriosis might not present at all, while others have painful periods or intercourse.
 Some may experience pelvic pain or unusual spotting.
 Surgery can be performed on those with endometriosis.